stanfordjournalism/stanford-progj-2020/docs/python/libraries.md

 Let's give it a try.
 Open a Python interactive interpreter to follow along (type `python` or `ipython` if the latter is installed).

-Below we show how to import the [json module](https://docs.python.org/3/library/datetime.html) to convert a Python dictionary to a JSON string.
+Below we show how to import the [json module](https://docs.python.org/3/library/json.html) to convert a Python dictionary to [JSON](https://www.w3schools.com/js/js_json_intro.asp), a common data format used in web programming.

 ```
 >>> place = {'state': 'CA', 'city': 'Palo Alto'}